ELHorta/HW-Accel-APP-VM/vaccel_install/README.md

 When prompted for a user/passwod to login, just se root, without a password.

-Before running the applications on the VM, it s necessary to run the vaccelrt-agent in a second terminal.
+Before running the applications on the VM, it s necessary to run the vaccelrt-agent in a **second terminal**.
 More details can be fond [here](https://docs.vaccel.org/vm-example/#running-the-vaccelrt-agent).

 On the second terminal, get the agent binary and make it executable:
 ```